If you're a confident communicator and enjoy the challenge of working toward targets, a career in sales may be perfect for you

 Working hours vary according to the sector but are generally quite long, with the pressure to meet targets making late finishes a regular part of the job, especially at the end of the employer's financial quarter or year.

 What to expect

 - Conditions of work vary widely according to the field in which you operate.
-For example, if you work in export, you could be based in the UK or overseas and may often have to use your hotel as an office or base.
+You could be based in the UK or overseas and may work from an office base, or office at home or use hotels as your office.